Fusion Mineral Paint provided the paint and supplies for this post. All opinions are my own.

 I had heard wonderful things about Fusion Mineral Paint™, so I reached out to see if they’d like to collaborate on this project, and I was so excited when they agreed.
 They sent over the paint needed for this dresser, along with some other goodies.

 While I have painted furniture with chalk paint, latex paint and satin enamel paint, this was my first time trying any of the Fusion Mineral products, so I did a lot of research before I started.
 Here is the step-by-step tutorial of everything I did, from beginning to end, so here we go.
-(You can also find the process over in my Instagram Story Highlights).
+(You can also find the process in my Instagram Story Highlights).

 Luckily, there isn’t a lot of prep work that needs to be done before using Fusion Mineral Paint.
 I started by removing all the drawers, then the knobs and pulls.
 (If you are doing a piece with a lot of hardware, like cabinets, I highly recommend labeling it to match the doors/drawers it belongs to).
 Because this dresser isn’t a “heavy use” item, I simply cleaned all the areas that were being painted with a little soapy water.